janaSunrise/AIML-discord-chatter-bot/README.md

-# AIML Mr. Chatter bot
+# AIML Discord chatter bot

 > An intelligent chatbot built using AIML module and Intent datasets.